-Higher National Diploma (HND) Engineering (Two Pathways) 2022 entry
+Higher National Diploma (HND) Engineering

-This course has two available specialist pathways:
+This is a Institute of Technology programme and has two available specialist pathways:

 With excellent facilities and industry experienced tutors, studying HNC/HND Engineering at York College will help you develop the skills, knowledge and behaviours needed to meet the demands of employers in a rapidly evolving engineering sector; helping you adapt to a constantly changing world.

-Part Time : two years, one day per week, course runs September - July, during the usual college term times.
+Part Time : two years, one day per week, course runs September - July, during the usual College term times.

-Full Time : one year, two days per week; joining both the Year 1 and Year 2 part time students course runs September - July, during the usual college term times.
+Full Time : one year, two days per week; joining both the Year 1 and Year 2 part time students course runs September - July, during the usual College term times.

 This course is aimed at students who have completed a BTEC Level 4 HNC in Engineering who wish to progress to the next level of study whilst still working full time in the engineering sector*.
-After the completion of our HND a significant number of students will then go on to a part time ‘top up’ Degree (which range from 1 to 2 years in duration depending on the institution).
+After the completion of our HND a significant number of students will then go on to a part time ‘top-up’ degree (which range from 1 to 2 years in duration depending on the institution).

 UCAS Code: H6G6